About the Project

 Contract B2-4.2.
 “Other Wrocław Floodway System hydraulic structures”.
 This involved the reconstruction of the weir at the Wrocław 1 hydropower plant.
 The existing fixed weir close to the Pomorski Bridge (southern) was replaced with a flap gate weir with the elevation of the weir crest lowered by more than 3 m.
 This allows the hydraulic capacity of the weir to be increased during periods of high water levels.
 Moreover, a fish ladder was constructed as part of this investment.
 The design hydraulic capacity of the new weir is about 629 m3/s, thus 46% more than that of the old weir.
 On September 19, 2012 RZGW Wrocław signed the contract with the Joint Venture of the companies Hydrobudowa Gdańsk S.A.
 (Leader) and Zakladani Staveb (Partner).
 From 2015, the company Zakladani Staveb carried out the works on its own.
 The works under this contract were completed in October 2015.

 The construction of the Odra – Widawa relief channel was divided into two contracts: B3-1 and B3-2.
 The first one includes the section from the Odra-Widawa weir to the railway bridge in Krzywoustego St., while the other one the Widawa River section from the railway bridge in Krzywoustego St. to the confluence with the Odra River.
-In total, under these two contracts the works will be carried out on as many as 37 structures of different types.
+In total, under these two contracts the works were carried out on as many as 37 structures of different types.
 On September 23, 2014 the contract was signed with the company SKANSKA S.A (B3-1) as well as the contract with the company Mota Engil Central Europe S.A.
 (B3-2) for the Widawa-related works.
 In May, 2018 SKANSKA S.A. completed the major civil works on the hydraulic structures (flood embankments, the flap gate weir).
-The works under contract B3-2 are planned to be completed in the second half of 2018.
+The works under contract B3-2 were completed in September, 2018.

 |All material provided on the site is intended for informational purposes only.|